sandragodinhosilva/melange/README.md

 - (meta)genome assemblies (.fna, .fasta, .ffn, .faa, .frn, .fa)
 - predicted amino acid sequences (.faa).

 The directory  and file types that Melange accepts  as input are defined in the *config.yml* file.
-If fastq files are inputted, Melange will convert them to fasta nucleotide files using the EMBOSS tool seqret before annotation [REF].
+If fastq files are inputted, Melange will convert them to fasta nucleotide files using the [EMBOSS tool seqret](https://www.ebi.ac.uk/Tools/sfc/emboss_seqret/) before annotation.

 ### B) Genome annotation